 In order for the GPS receiver to determine its position, it needs to be able to receive signals from at least four satellites.
 The receiver compares the time a signal was transmitted by a satellite with the time it was received.
 By knowing the speed of light and the time difference, the receiver can calculate the distance to the satellite.

 One of the key factors that determines the accuracy of GPS is the number of satellites that a device can receive signals from.
 Smartphones typically have better GPS reception than smartwatches because they have larger antennas and are able to receive signals from more satellites.

 Another important factor is the signal strength.
 Smartphones often have stronger radios and can receive signals from satellites that are farther away, which improves their accuracy.
 Smartwatches, on the other hand, have smaller radios and are more limited in their ability to receive signals from distant satellites.

-Additionally, smartphones also have the advantage of being able to use other technologies such as Wi-Fi and cellular data to improve their location accuracy.
-Smartwatches, being less powerful than smartphones, are typically dependent on GPS alone.
+Smartphones have other technological advantages, such as wifi and cellular data, which can improve their location accuracy.
+Smartwatches are typically dependent on GPS alone.

 In summary, the key reasons why smartphones have better GPS reception than smartwatches are: